Geotab/sdk/src/software/guides/concepts.md

 NOTE: Sample text inside `[` and `]` (e.g. `[myserver]`) are placeholders to indicate where the user enters information unique to their requirements.

-API request parameters, and their results are transported using the lightweight [JSON](http://www.json.org/) format.
+API request parameters and their results are transported using the lightweight [JSON](http://www.json.org/) format.
 The [API reference](../../api/reference) contains a list of methods that can be invoked, including the parameters they expect, and the results they return.
 Examples are provided below to demonstrate what the Geotab API can do.

 Requests to the Geotab API are invoked using HTTP GET or HTTP POST.
 HTTP POST requests use the JSON-RPC standard.
 When making requests that contain MyGeotab credentials, use the POST request only.
 This helps to minimize potential leaks into browser histories, or web server logs.